Dedicated to Ethan's Memory

 "I have been friends with Julie and then Steve since high school.
 Watching them go through the experiences they have has been both heart-wrenching and warming at the same time.
 They inspire me to be a better person.
 What better way is there to honor a courageous little boy, Ethan, than to work with the foundation his courageous family began?
 I am honored and humbled to be a part of the Ethan Henry Lecours Foundation!"

-Alexia has been employed by FM Global since 2016 and is currently a Global Processing Specialist.
+Alexia has been employed by FM Global since 2016 and is currently an AFM - Production Underwriter.
 She was previously in the martial arts and fitness industry from 2010 - 2016.
 Community service includes youth cheer-leading coach for Johnston recreational sports.

 What the foundation means to Alexia: